SuperMix: Supervising the Mixing Data Augmentation: Supervised Mixing Augmentation

-Mixing augmentation \cite{zhang2017mixup,guo2019mixup,yun2019cutmix,tokozume2018between} has a great potential for increasing the size of the training sets.
-Formally, given a training set $\mathcal{D}=\{(x_i, y_i)\}_{i=0}^{N-1}$, mixing methods take a subset $X\subset \mathcal{D}$ to produce a mixed data point $\hat{x}$ and the label $\hat{y}$.
+Given a training set $\mathcal{D}=\{(x_i, y_i)\}_{i=0}^{N-1}$, mixing methods take a subset $X\subset \mathcal{D}$ to produce the mixed image $\hat{x}$ and the corresponding label $\hat{y}$.
 A crucial property of mixed images is that they must reside close to the manifold of the training data since the goal of the mixing is to enlarge the support of the training distribution.
 Previous mixing methods \cite{zhang2017mixup,tokozume2018between} have considered this requirement by employing operations that preserve local smoothness of images.
 MixUp \cite{zhang2017mixup,tokozume2018between} combines a pair of images $(x_i, x_j)$ using convex linear interpolation as: $\hat{x} = r x_i + (1-r) x_j$, where $r\sim \text{Beta}(\alpha, \alpha)$ is a random mixing weight from the symmetric Beta distribution with $\alpha \in (0,\infty)$.
-Due to the lack of supervision, the soft label for $\hat{x}$ is also computed using the same linear interpolation as: $\hat{y} = r\delta(y_i) + (1-r)\delta(y_j)$, where $\delta(\cdot)$ is the one-hot encoding function.
-Although this approach and its variants \cite{yun2019cutmix,guo2019mixup} have demonstrated effectiveness for training deep models, they suffer from two shortcomings consequences of the blind mixing.
-First, coefficient $r$ assigns equal importance to the whole image which can suppress important features by averaging with the background or less important features from the other image.
-Second, the computed soft label does not accurately describe the probability of classes represented by the mixed image and, thus, negatively affects the training performance.
+Due to the lack of supervision, the soft label for $\hat{x}$ is computed using the same linear interpolation as: $\hat{y} = r\delta(y_i) + (1-r)\delta(y_j)$, where $\delta(\cdot)$ is the one-hot encoding function.
+This blind mixing suffers from two shortcomings.
+First, coefficient $r$ assigns an equal importance to the whole image which can suppress important features by averaging with the background or less important features from the other image.
+Second, the computed soft label, $\hat{y}$, does not accurately describe the probability of classes represented by the mixed image and, thus, limits the effectiveness of the augmentation.